Cold weather chills new US home sales; current account deficit soars in 2020

 "The residential housing market will continue to support economic growth, but risks are to the downside," said Abbey Omodunbi, an economist at PNC Financial in Pittsburgh, Pennsylvania.
 "The run-up in prices and rising mortgage rates will erode affordability and likely weaken demand in 2021."

-New home sales increased 8.2per cent on a year-on-year basis in February, benefiting from an acute shortage of previously owned homes.
+New home sales increased 8.2 per cent on a year-on-year basis in February, benefiting from an acute shortage of previously owned homes.
 The National Association of Realtors reported on Monday that the inventory of existing homes remained stuck at record lows in February.
-(Graphic: New home sales, https://graphics.reuters.com/USA-STOCKS/azgvodzdbpd/nhs.png)

 EXPENSIVE LUMBER